ofietze/tabdex/README.md

 # tabdex

 Navigate through all your open tabs effortlessly with tabdex.
 Features a clean, full-page interface with instant search and vim-style keyboard navigation (j/k keys).
 Click the extension icon to open the tab navigator in a new tab, search through your tabs by title or URL, and switch instantly with Enter.
 Perfect for power users managing multiple tabs.
 Automatically adjusts to your dark or light theme.

-This works great in combination with vimium and tree style tab.

 ## Screenshots